Need a new idea for a vegetarian sandwich? Grab some tempeh and add the flavors of potato salad for a winning combo. Quick, easy, healthy, and delish!

 The idea I had in mind was similar to my favorite vegan potato salad.
 So I grated a couple carrots, chopped a stalk of celery and two green onions, along with about 6 pimento-stuffed olives.

 Stir it all together with some vegan mayo and Dijon mustard (about 2 Tablespoons of each).
 Then taste.
-Mine needed a bit of sweetening, so I added a couple Tablespoons of Agave nectar, but you can use your healthy sweetener of choice, such as maple syrup or granulated sweetener.
+Mine needed a bit of sweetening, so I added a couple Tablespoons of coconut nectar, but you can use your healthy sweetener of choice, such as maple syrup or granulated sweetener.
 Finish off with some sea salt and freshly ground black pepper.

 Spoon tempeh filling onto your favorite bread -- I recommend big, thick slices of multigrain bread, but choose your favorite.
 Using tongs or a fork, remove wilted spinach from the pan, squeezing any excess moisture out as you do so, and place on top of the filling.